 In the evening, the entire royal clan was out in force once more, attending an evening concert and return dinner hosted by President Papoulias at the State Museum for Art (Danish National Gallery).

-The thread for the State Visit can found be here.Filed under Danish Royals
+The thread for the State Visit can found be here.Filed under Denmark

-Tagged Children, Climate Change, Concert, Crown Prince Frederik, Crown Princess Mary, Greece, President Papoulias, State Visit.
+Tagged Children, Climate Change, Concert, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Greece, President Papoulias of Greece, State Visit.